thobl/ipelets/offset/README.md

   polylines/polygons.
 - If you want an offset in the opposite direction, use negative numbers.
+- With the option "Toggle round corners", you can turn the use of arcs for concave corners off (and on again).
+This is for example useful for computing the straight skeleton.
 - The behavior on curves is undefined.